theolivenbaum/resin/README.md

 # Resin

 Resin is a modern information retrieval system, a document based search engine library and framework, and a Lucene clone.

+Indexing is currently 30% slower than the latest .Net version of Lucene.
+Fuzzy __querying is currently 12% faster than the latest .Net version of Lucene__, on a machine with at least 4 cores.

 ## Documentation